-What No one Tells You About What It Means To Be a Dancer
+What No One Tells You About What It Means To Be a Dancer

 Many people dream of being a professional dancer without giving some thought to all the aspects that come with it.
-It is not all sunshine and rainbows, dancesport comes with its share of ups and downs.
+It is not all sunshine and rainbows – dancesport comes with its share of ups and downs.

 For people with a high developed core confidence, which are a needle in a haystack, getting really good at something is not extremely rewarding in itself.
 What I mean by that is that for people that don’t already have that core confidence, it’s of great significance to first go and develop that situational confidence by building a specific skill set and that will eventually add up to their core confidence.

-It’s hard to get there, it takes years, sometimes 10 years, sometimes 5, sometimes one year, but it’s just a matter of finding what you really want to do and just become fully invested in it.
+It’s hard to get there, it takes years, sometimes 10 years, sometimes 5, sometimes one year… It’s just a matter of finding what you really want to do and just become fully invested in it.

 The good health of a dancer translates into a state of “well-being” because dancers have to be able to perform at an optimal level.The body is for dancers a tool, a means for artistic expression.

 In dance, all aspects of sports are called into play: muscle resistance, strength, flexibility and neuromuscular coordination.
 Good physical fitness is essential to reduce the risk of injuries, improve performance and ensure a longer career.

 Dance classes take so much of a dancer’s time that most people find hard to understand the sacrifice and they don’t understand we can’t “just skip a class”.
 That whole situation sets people apart a little bit in the sense that it’s hard for people outside the dancesport niche to resonate with our struggles.

 The dance tells us all about character, it represents the concrete expression of what we are intimately.
 Dancers possess essentially a joyful temperament and are also charismatic, they convey cheerfulness and dynamism to others.
 When it comes to socialization, they are active, they have an open-minded worldview, showing hundreds of facets in the sphere of emotion.